-Our colleague Shamus Sillar’s first book, Sicily, It’s Not Quite Tuscany, has recently been published by Allen & Unwin in Australia and New Zealand.
+Our colleague Shamus Sillar’s first book, Sicily, It’s Not Quite Tuscany, was published by Allen & Unwin in Australia and New Zealand.
 Based on his and long-suffering teacher wife Gill’s experiences during their honeymoon year in the gritty Sicilian city of Catania, it’s a page-turning mix of travelogue, history and culinary adventure, with lots of self-deprecating Aussie humour.
 We love it!

 Why Italy and – the bigger question – why Sicily?